-10.3 Bonus
+10.2 Bonus

 - Minimum 24-month of Bonus or Overtime income with a same employer. - Written VOE (Form 1005) completed in full by same employer verifying most recent two years. - Income, employment and assets are stated and verified.
 Documentation may not be more than 90 days from date note is signed. - Borrowers must have two years consistent employment with the same employer. - Calculation: (Current year YTD + Last year YTD) divide by 24.
+If current year YTD is less than last year's YTD, current year YTD divided by 12 will be used.

-10.4 Commission
+10.3 Commission